If you’re considering teaching English in Spain, this guide highlights some facts you need to know to land the best teaching job in Spain.

 - If you’re struggling to find work or feel that you need to build up a bit of confidence before giving things a go, you can try volunteering as an assistant first.
 Some schools and academies offer part-time voluntary positions.
 You could also try intercambio, which is where you meet with a conversation partner and spend half the time speaking in your language and half in theirs.
 This is popular with young Spaniards and is also a good way to brush up on your Spanish skills.

 - Students typically take breaks from mid-July to mid-September, which can put a big hole in your salary; it is advised to also take your vacations during the same time, or find summer work.

-- Get more information in our guides to teaching English in Spain, the education system in Spain, international schools in Costa del Sol and Madrid and Barcelona, universities in Barcelona and language schools in Spain.
+- Get more information in our guides to the education system in Spain, international schools in Spain, public and private schools in Spain, universities in Spain and language schools in Spain.